Fremantle Football Club: Ownership and management

 The club is owned by the West Australian Football Commission (WAFC).
 Since 2003, a board of directors controls the operation of the club, on behalf of the WAFC.
 Prior to this, a two-tier arrangement was in place, with a Board of Management between the board of directors and the commission.
 The initial club CEO was David Hatt, who had come from a hockey background, and the inaugural club chairman was Ross Kelly, who had played for West Perth.
 It was a deliberate act by the commission to avoid having administrators from either East Fremantle or South Fremantle in key roles, as they wanted the club to be bigger than just representing Fremantle.

 Kelly resigned at the end of 1998, replaced by Ross McLean.
 Whilst he presided over some key financial decisions, including the building of the club's administrative and training centre at Fremantle Oval and the deferment of the licence fee to the AFL, it was Fremantle's lowest point onfield, culminating in a two-win season in 2001 which saw the coach Damian Drum be sacked mid-year.
 McLean resigned following an inadvertent breach of the salary cap.

 In early 2001 Hatt accepted a government job and Cameron Schwab was appointed.
 After weathering the fallout from the disastrous 2001 season, Schwab and the new chairman, local West Australian retailing businessman Rick Hart, set about rebuilding the club.
 A former recruiting manager, Schwab focused on building up the on-field performance by recruiting high-profile players in Trent Croad, Peter Bell and Jeff Farmer, as well as coach Chris Connolly and with Hart then focused on enhancing the corporate and financial standing of the club.
 The club membership grew every year from 2002 until 2008 and the final licence payment was made to the AFL in 2005.

 Schwab chose to return to Melbourne in 2008 and was replaced as CEO by Steve Rosich, who had previously worked for the West Coast Eagles.
 A year later Hart resigned as president and Steve Harris, who runs The Brand Agency and had produced advertising for Fremantle since 2002, took over at the end of 2009.
 Harris had been on the board since November 2008, the first club chairman or president to have previously served on the board.
 The club has developed into one of the wealthiest clubs in the league and their surprise recruitment of Ross Lyon to replace Mark Harvey as coach at the end of the 2011 is seen as an example of their ruthless drive for sustained success.
 In 2014, Harris resigned as president and was replaced by the then vice president, Perth property developer Dale Alcock.
+In 2023 Chris Sutherland replaced Dale Alcock as club president, who had served his full tenure as club director and president.